petenorth/angular-5-example/README.md

 This project takes the output of ng create angular-example and adds the necessary software artifacts that enable a production grade deployment to Openshift.
 The container image deployed to Openshift is the output of the ng build command copied into a base Nginx image.

+NOTE - an alternative source to image based approach is also available (see README-s2i.md).
+The following files are ONLY used with the source to image approach:

+* .s2i/bin/assemble
+* openshift/chained-s2i.yml

 ## Prerequisites

 ### Access to an Openshift 3.7 environment